Phone-GWP-group

 Deciding on the right export packaging and whether to use wooden shipping crates can seem quite daunting.
 With tick boxes to check and regulations to follow, you are far better off finding a packaging provider who can both supply the packaging you need and ensure it is the best option for your application.

-At GWP, and as part of Macfarlane, we have extensive experience manufacturing wooden export crates to the exact specifications you require.
+At GWP, and as part of Macfarlan, we have extensive experience manufacturing wooden export crates to the exact specifications you require.
 Crucially, we also offer a range of alternatives, ideally placing us to provide you with genuinely impartial advice on the export packaging most suited to your application.

 Share this article